When Is it Time to Get Help for Addiction?

+When is the right time to get help for addiction?
 People try drugs for many diverse reasons.
-Many try drugs first out of curiosity, or to have a good time, or because their friends are doing it, or in an effort to develop athletic abilities or to alleviate another problem, such as stress, anxiety, or depression.
+Many try drugs first out of curiosity, or to have a good time, or because their friends are doing it, or to develop athletic abilities or to alleviate another problem, such as stress, anxiety, or depression.

-Realizing that there is an addiction problem is the beginning of the journey to healing, a beginning that takes enormous guts and potency.
+Realizing that there is an addiction problem is the beginning of the journey to healing.
 Facing drug abuse problems without making it seem less than it is or making excuses for it can be frightening, but healing is possible.
 If a person is ready to change and willing to seek help, they can overcome addiction and build a drug-free life by knowing when it’s time to get help for addiction.

 When struggling with drug addiction, sobriety can seem like an impossible goal.
-But recovery is never out of reach, no matter how hopeless the situation seems.
-Change is possible with the right treatment and support, and by addressing the root cause of the addiction.
+But help for addiction is never out of reach, no matter how hopeless the situation seems.
+Change is possible with the right treatment and support, and by addressing the cause of the addiction.
 The pathway to recovery often includes many bumps, pitfalls, and setbacks.
 But by examining the problem and thinking about change, the addict is already on his way.